2 men shot in Little Rock incidents Tuesday, police say

-A man was shot twice in Little Rock Tuesday evening, according to police.
+A man was shot twice Tuesday evening in Little Rock, according to police.

 Officers responded at 6:04 p.m.
 Tuesday to the 4500 block of West 28th Street for a Shot Spotter activation of 11 rounds and 20 rounds, according to an incident report from Little Rock police.